V Flower: Subsequent releases

-Character Design
+Character design

 V Flower's V4 design was originally used by the artist, Miwasiba, in July 2014.
-The appearance was originally created as fan art by the artist and was conceptualized as a "shota" version of Flower.
-The official V Flower Twitter account noted that the new Vocaloid 4 design was the "short haired" version of Flower, while the original Vocaloid 3 version was the "long haired" version of the same character.
-The official Twitter account said that the design was to reflect how Flower herself is now "perfect flower", having both a "pistil" (long haired version) and "stamen" (short haired version).
+The appearance was originally created as fan art by the artist and was conceptualized as a genderbent version of Flower, named "Shota" as a pseudonym.
+V Flower's Twitter account noted that the new Vocaloid 4 design was the "short-haired" version of Flower, while the original Vocaloid 3 version was the "long-haired" version of the same character.
+The official Twitter account said that the design was to reflect how Flower herself is now "perfect flower", having both a "pistil" (long haired-version) and "stamen" (short-haired version).
 Due to confusion caused by the comment, with responses thinking Flower was intersex, it was noted by the account that Flower has a "pistil" (female reproductive organ).
 The Twitter account also noted the change of hairstyle did not change her nature.